srutinadar26/Harvestify/README.md

 ## 🚀 Overview

-**Harvestify** is a full-stack AgriTech platform that empowers farmers with **real-time insights, intelligent recommendations, and accessible tools** to make better agricultural decisions.
+**Harvestify** is a full-stack AgriTech platform designed to empower farmers with **real-time data, predictive intelligence, and accessible digital tools**.

-By integrating **weather intelligence, live market data, government resources, and AI-driven analysis**, Harvestify transforms complex agricultural information into **simple, actionable guidance**.
+It bridges the gap between **raw agricultural data and actionable decision-making** by combining weather analytics, live mandi prices, government resources, and AI-driven insights into one seamless ecosystem.

+From **knowing what to grow** to **predicting how much you’ll harvest**, Harvestify transforms uncertainty into clarity.

 ---